Home » Recipes » By Course » Drinks » Smoothies » Fig Smoothie

 How to Make This Recipe

-1. In a blender, combine yogurt, milk, protein powder, figs, and fresh pomegranates.
+1. In a high-speed blender, combine yogurt, milk, protein powder, figs, and fresh pomegranates.

 2. Blend for 45-60 seconds until fruit is thoroughly blended.

-3. Pour into two glasses, garnish with fresh fig slices, pomegranate seeds, chia seeds, or coconut flakes and enjoy!
+3. Pour fig smoothie into two glasses, garnish with fresh fig slices, pomegranate seeds, chia seeds, or coconut flakes and enjoy!

 Smoothie FAQs

-Fresh figs are only in season for a very short period of the year - late August through early October.
+Fresh figs are only in season for a very short period of the year in early fall – late August through early October in most of the United States.
 If you can get your hands on fresh figs, I highly recommend.
-However, you can make this Fig Smoothie with dried figs too, but soak them in hot water for 10-20 minutes so they get nice and soft before blending
+Not every grocery store will carry them.
+I was able to grab mine at Trader Joe.
+However, you can make this Fig Smoothie with dry figs too, but soak them in warm water for 10-20 minutes so they get nice and soft before blending

 Figs are a healthy fruit full of vitamins and nutrients.
 According to Healthline: Figs have a variety of potential health benefits.
 They may improve digestion and decrease constipation, help manage blood fat and blood sugar levels, and kill cancer cells.